eclipse-tractusx/demand-capacity-mgmt/docs/catena portal guide/CatenaPortalGuide.md

 ## Find Your Company

-When you go to the Portal website that is relevant to you, (e.g. https://portal.cofinity-x.com/) you will find a screen similar to this:
+When you go to the Portal website that is relevant to you, you will find a screen similar to this:

 ![Portal Page](media/portal.png)